Have you ever wondered what those fancy words mean on your bag of coffee?

 Wikipedia

 This means you get a more general idea of where your coffee comes from.
-This is what sets it aside from a coffee blend, which is something I will talk about in a bit.
+This is what sets it apart from a coffee blend, which I will discuss later.

-Most commonly, single-origin coffee is made from Arabica beans because of its taste profile.
+Most commonly, single-origin coffee is made from Arabica beans due to their distinctive taste profile.

-As more specialty coffee shops open around the world, coffee enthusiasts and coffee drinkers alike are more interested in the transparency that single-origin coffee has to offer.
+As more specialty coffee shops open around the world, coffee enthusiasts and drinkers alike are increasingly interested in the transparency that single-origin coffee offers.

 Single-origin coffee usually has a more pronounced flavor profile.
-This is because you can get a coffee bag made on one farm, for example, from the Sumbi Province of Papua New Guinea.
+This is because you can get a coffee bag made on one farm, for example, from the Simbu Province of Papua New Guinea.

 This is the third-largest producing region of the island.
 The coffee from this region often has wonderful complexity and a great sweetness.